Skip to main content

 • other issues as appropriate

-Information and evidence from these meetings is considered further and Welsh Government make recommendations to the Minister for Health and Social Services on future escalation levels.
+Information and evidence from these meetings is considered further and Welsh Government make recommendations to the Cabinet Secretery for Health and Social Care on future escalation levels.

-The escalation and intervention framework sets out how performance is reviewed and risk is assessed risk across the NHS.
+The oversight and escalation framework sets out how performance is reviewed and risk is assessed across the NHS.

 NHS organisations are responsible for maintaining appropriate governance arrangements.
-They need to make sure these are effective, provides quality and safe care.
+They need to make sure these are effective and provides quality and safe care.

 NHS organisations to put effective processes to address issues of concern.
 Welsh Government will co-ordinate activity, observe, challenge and review progress.